Curriculum in Genetics and Molecular Biology

 The Curriculum in Genetics and Molecular Biology is an interdepartmental predoctoral training program leading to a Ph.D. degree in genetics and molecular biology.
 The goal of this program is to train students to be creative, sophisticated research scientists within the disciplines of genetics and molecular biology.
 To this end, we emphasize acquisition of a foundation of knowledge, accumulation of the laboratory skills required for implementing research objectives, and development of the ability to formulate experimental approaches to solving contemporary problems in the biological sciences.
 During their first year, students enroll in graduate-level courses and participate in laboratory rotations.
 Subsequently, students select a faculty research advisor and establish an advisory committee.
 Research work is done in the laboratory facilities of the individual faculty member and is supported primarily by faculty research grants.

-The curriculum faculty have appointments in 13 departments in the School of Medicine, the School of Dentistry, and the College of Arts and Sciences.
+The curriculum faculty have appointments in 13 departments in the School of Medicine, the School of Dentistry, the School of Pharmacy, and the College of Arts and Sciences.
 The faculty represent diverse research interests that use the tools of genetics, molecular biology, and biochemistry to address fundamental questions in the areas of cell cycle regulation, chromosome structure, development and disease models, DNA repair and recombination, genome stability, evolutionary genetics, genomics, human genetics, neurobiology, pathogens and immunity, signal transduction, transcription and gene regulation and virology.
 Students are able to choose from a variety of biological systems and questions for their thesis research.

 Requirements for Admission for Graduate Work

 Applications from students with good academic records and interest in research careers in genetics and molecular biology are favorably considered.
 Applicants preferably have majored or minored in one of the following disciplines: genetics, biology (zoology or botany), microbiology, chemistry, mathematics, physics or biophysics.
 They usually have taken calculus and organic and physical chemistry, although these are not essential.
 Applicants are accepted to begin their initial studies in the fall.
 They must apply to the program through a unified application program known as the Biological and Biomedical Sciences Program (BBSP).
-Students apply for graduate study in the biological or biomedical sciences at UNC–Chapel Hill.
+Students apply for graduate study in the biological or biomedical sciences at UNCChapel Hill.
 Students interested in any of the BBSP research areas apply to BBSP and those whose application portfolio places them highest on the admission list are asked to visit Chapel Hill for interviews.
 Students who are ultimately admitted to UNC make no formal commitment to a Ph.D. program.
-After completing their first year of study students leave BBSP and join a thesis lab and matriculate into one of 13 participating Ph.D. programs.
+After completing their first year of study students leave BBSP and join a thesis lab and matriculate into one of 15 participating Ph.D. programs.
 During their first year BBSP students are part of small, interest-based groups led by several faculty members.
 These groups meet frequently and provide a research community for students until they join a degree granting program.
 The application consists of Graduate Record Examination (GRE) scores, transcripts of records, three letters of recommendation, and a statement of purpose, all submitted through the Web-based application system of The Graduate School.
 Students are encouraged to apply as early as possible, preferably before December 1.
 (Applicants seeking a master's degree are not considered for admission.)

 Requirements for the Ph.D.
 Degree